backupbrew/switchbrew/Flog.md

     time-sync being handled by [NIM](NIM%20services.md "wikilink").
   - A wrapper for "GetLanguageCode" [set](Settings%20services#set.md##set "wikilink") command is called and the returned code must be 0 (JPja), 1 (USen) or 2 (EUen).
-Any other combination of region and language will fail.
+Other combinations of region and language may have it's code translated internally to a valid one (0, 1 or 2), which seems to be the case for 12 (CNzh), 13 (KRko) and 14 (TWzh).
   - Lastly, "IsSystemProgramInstalled"
     [ns:am](NS%20Services#ns:am.md##ns:am "wikilink") command is called,
     which should return 1 if the "flog" title is installed.